burst-apps-team/burst-wiki/technical-information-about-mining-and-block-forging.md

 Introduction
 ------------

 With most cryptocurrencies that are not based on Proof-of-Stake, there is a process called mining.
 This process is the foundation for a blockchain to grow and secure transactions within the network.
 Burstcoin is no different, except that you use precomputed hashes to find values that can be used to forge a block.
-To fully understand this document, you should read the document “Technical information to create plot files”.
+To fully understand this document, you should read the document named [technical information to create plot files](technical-information-to-create-plot-files.md).
 This document is intended to be an overview of the processes.
 It is technical information, but not deep enough to be used as a reference for a programmer since information regarding subjects like AT, subscriptions, and assets is missing.

 Algorithms and acronyms
 -----------------------